-W&M also announces $19.3 million gift to further sustainability efforts
+W&M also announces $19.3 million gift to further conservation efforts

 William & Mary and the University of Virginia have committed to becoming carbon neutral by 2030, the universities announced today.
 The two Virginia institutions will share information and collaborate on initiatives toward zero net greenhouse emissions.
 For W&M, those actions will include steps in efficiencies, sourcing renewable energy and behavior change.